 The reference data services are separated into the three parts covering retail only, RU/IM only, and common reference data.

-Technical service costs
+Retail and RU/IM technical service costs

+The service is described in chapter 9 of the Governance report.
 The cost breakdown for the both the retail and RU/IM technical service costs is shown in the following chart.

 All staff costs, for example the costs of the SMG and WG chairs, is covered under paragraph 14.3 above.